A Guide to Window Styles

 Historically, sash windows had timber frames but in recent years uPVC and aluminium sash windows have become available.
 These can replicate the aesthetic qualities of traditional sash windows while overcoming many previous shortcomings – resulting in windows that are both more energy-efficient and require less maintenance and painting.

 Tilt and turn windows

-Tilt and turn windows can be opened inwards in two different ways – by tilting vertically for secure ventilation or by swinging the window inwards horizontally like a casement window for a full opening option.
+Tilt and turn windows can be opened inwards in two different ways – by tilting the window vertically for secure ventilation or by swinging the window inwards horizontally like a casement window for a full opening option.

 When opened vertically, tilt and turn-style windows can provide a secure source of ventilation for the living areas in which they are fitted.
-Tile and turn windows come with Multi-point locking systems can help make your home even more secure.
+Tile and turn windows come with Multi-point locking systems desinge din which help make your home even more secure.

-When tilt and turn windows are opened horizontally, they not only allow large volumes of air to enter and exit a room, but also offer easy access to the outside of the window for cleaning from within.
+When tilt and turn windows are opened horizontally, they not only allow large volumes of air to enter and exit a room, but also offer easy access to the outside surface of the window for easy cleaning from within.
 Making them useful if the window is installed above the 1st floor.

 Because of these qualities and the wide range of material and design options available, tilt and turn windows can be an attractive option for many rooms in the house.